Listen to 10 Perfect Country Christmas Party Songs

 “Jingle Bell Rock”

-Dozens of artists — George Strait and Eddie Rabbit, to name two — have released their own recordings of this 1957 hit, but Helms’ original still stands alone as the most endearing version, earning him a spot on our Top 10 Christmas Party Songs list.
+Dozens of artists — George Strait and Eddie Rabbit, to name two — have released their own recordings of this 1957 hit, but Helms’ original still stands alone as the most endearing version, earning him a spot on our 10 Best Christmas Party Songs list.
 Everyone knows the words, and after a few glasses of eggnog, revelers should be singing along together — for better or worse.
 “Jingle Bell Rock” was a Top 20 hit for Helms.

 While it’s nice to assume that everyone at your party will be crazy for country music, a few may enjoy hearing a pop cover.
 Taylor Swift‘s version of George Michael’s “Last Christmas” should more than suffice.
 It’s one of the best country Christmas songs since 2000; the EP it was featured on sold almost one million copies.
 The singer proves that even during a Christmas celebration, sadness and regret can sound sweet.
-In addition to making this list of the Top 10 Christmas Party Songs, “Last Christmas” was included on our list of the Top 10 Traditional Christmas Songs.
+In addition to making this list of the 10 Best Christmas Party Songs, “Last Christmas” was included on our list of the Top 10 Traditional Christmas Songs.

 “Baby, It’s Cold Outside”

 Lady Antebellum were practically built to sing songs like this.
 The steamy interplay between Charles Kelley and Hillary Scott is messaged beautifully on “Baby, It’s Cold Outside.”
-The No. 6 song on our list of Top 10 Christmas Party Songs is one you may want to save until it’s just you and that one special guest who seems to be lingering around a little longer than the rest.
+The No. 6 song on our list of 10 Best Christmas Party Songs is one you may want to save until it’s just you and that one special guest who seems to be lingering around a little longer than the rest.
 “I’ll just help you clean up?”
 Sure, we’ve heard that line before.

 “Let It Be Christmas”

-Alan Jackson‘s hit topped our list of the Top 10 Original Christmas Songs, and would rank higher on the list of the Top 10 Christmas Party Songs, but it falls more under the category of songs you want to play on Christmas morning with the family rather than a few nights before when there’s a line to stand under the mistletoe.
-Still, it’s one your country loving friends and family will want to hear at your get together.
-Find this song on Jackson’s Let it Be Christmas album from 2002.
+Alan Jackson‘s hit topped our list of the 10 Best Original Christmas Songs, and would rank higher on the list of the Top 10 Christmas Party Songs, but it falls more under the category of songs you want to play on Christmas morning with the family rather than a few nights before when there’s a line to stand under the mistletoe.
+Still, it’s one your country music loving friends and family will want to hear at your get together.
+Find this song on Jackson’s Let It Be Christmas album from 2002.